Gas Companies To Provide 549,821 New Connections In Current FY - UrduPoint

 For the current fiscal year, the SNGPL has set the target to lay 6,965 KMs transmission and distribution lines, while SSGC would expand it network by 1,418 KMs.

-Pakistan has an extensive network of over 12,971 kilometer transmission, 139,827 kilometer distribution and 37,058 kilomtre services gas pipelines to provide the commodity to more than 9.6 million consumers across the country.
+Pakistan has an extensive network of over 12,971 kilometer transmission, 139,827 kilometer distribution and 37,058 kilomter services gas pipelines to provide the commodity to more than 9.6 million consumers across the country.